dysquard/pgpa/README.md

   </a>

 ## Steps
-  Connect your phone to PC via USB cable.
+- Connect your phone to PC via USB cable.
+- Extract(unzip) the activator package

-  For users downloaded `.exe`(`Activator.zip` for Mac) file.
+	- For users downloaded `.exe`(`Activator.zip` for Mac) file.
 Double click the `.exe` file to UNZIP.

-  For users downloaded `.rar`file, right click to find `Extract` or `Unzip` option to UNZIP.
+	- For users downloaded `.rar`file, right click to find `Extract` or `Unzip` option to UNZIP.
   <p align="center">
     <img src="https://raw.githubusercontent.com/dysquard/pgpa/master/5.png"  width="600">
 </p>

-  Then double click the `Activate.bat`(`Activate.command` for Mac) file to activate your phone.
+- Then double click the `Activate.bat`(`Activate.command` for Mac) file to activate your phone.
 <p align="center">
     <img src="https://raw.githubusercontent.com/dysquard/pgpa/master/4.png"  width="380">
 </p>

-  If a popup window prompts on your phone, tap Allow or Trust or OK button.
+- If a popup window prompts on your phone, tap Allow or Trust or OK button.
 <p align="center">
     <img src="https://raw.githubusercontent.com/dysquard/pgpa/master/3.png"  width="380">
 </p>

-  When activation is done, you can plug out your phone.
+- When activation is done, you can plug out your phone.

   **If activation succeeded but then failed after pluging out phone, please try `ActivateWifi.bat`(`ActivateWifi.command` for Mac).**